Concept drift: Applications in security

 Concept drift is a recurring issue in security analytics, especially in malware and intrusion detection.
 In these systems, models are often trained on past logs, binaries or network traces, but the behaviour of attackers changes over time as new malware families, obfuscation techniques and campaigns appear.
 When the data no longer resemble the training set, the decision boundaries learned by classifiers or anomaly detectors can become misaligned with the current threat landscape and detection performance can drop unless the models are updated or replaced.

 Several studies on Windows malware model detection as an evolving data stream and track how performance changes as time passes.
 They show that classifiers trained on a fixed time window can perform well on nearby data but deteriorate quickly when evaluated on samples collected months or years later, even when large amounts of training data are available.
 In order to keep up with this, security systems often use sliding or adaptive windows, which restrict training to the most recent portion of the data so that older, less relevant examples are gradually discarded.
 They also employ drift detectors such as ADWIN and KSWIN that monitor error rates or changes in the distribution of recent observations and signal when the statistics of the incoming stream differ significantly from the past, prompting retraining or model replacement.

 Related problems appear in spam filtering, fraud detection and intrusion detection, where adversaries change content, patterns of activity or network behavior to evade models trained on historical data.
 In these settings drift can be gradual, as new types of spam or fraud emerge, or abrupt, after a sudden shift in attack techniques.
 Common strategies to remain effective include updating models with recent labelled examples, using ensembles that give more weight to classifiers trained on newer data, and designing features that are less sensitive to superficial changes in how attacks are carried out.

+Research on machine learning for security has also shown that not handling concept drift correctly during evaluation can lead to a lot of bias.
+Researchers studied 30 learning-based security systems and found that many detectors were only tested in short time periods or lab-only.
+This ignores temporal correlations, non-stationarity, and the way attacks change in the real world, which can make these systems seem much more effective than they really are when they are put to use.
+The authors point out ways that people can snoop on time, like using features from newer malware samples when training models that are supposed to work on older data, calculating normalization statistics, or embeddings on the whole dataset.
+They also talk about using old benchmark datasets that don't train models for current threats.
+Researchers suggest using time-aware evaluation protocols that keep causal ordering, don't let future information leak into training, and make sure that security data takes into account both time and space so that reported performance better shows the effects of concept drift in real-world situations.